boldflight/BibleConverter/test_EPUB/output/col.md

 ### The Supremacy of Christ

-[15] He is the image of the invisible God, the firstborn over all creation, [16] for all things in heaven and on earth were created in him—all things, whether visible or invisible, whether thrones or dominions, whether principalities or powers—all things were created through him and for him.
+[15] He is the image of the invisible God, the firstborn over all creation,<br>
+[16] for all things in heaven and on earth were created in him—all things, whether visible or invisible, whether thrones or dominions, whether principalities or powers—all things were created through him and for him.<br>
-[17] He himself is before all things and all things are held together in him.
+[17] He himself is before all things and all things are held together in him.<br>
-[18] He is the head of the body, the church, as well as the beginning, the firstborn from the dead, so that he himself may become first in all things.
+[18] He is the head of the body, the church, as well as the beginning, the firstborn from the dead, so that he himself may become first in all things.<br>
-[19] For God was pleased to have all his fullness dwell in the Son [20] and through him to reconcile all things to himself by making peace through the blood of his cross—through him, whether things on earth or things in heaven.
+[19] For God was pleased to have all his fullness dwell in the Son<br>
+[20] and through him to reconcile all things to himself by making peace through the blood of his cross—through him, whether things on earth or things in heaven.<br>
 ### Paul’s Goal in Ministry

 [21] And you were at one time strangers and enemies in your minds as expressed through your evil deeds, [22] but now he has reconciled you by his physical body through death to present you holy, without blemish, and blameless before him—
 [23] if indeed you remain in the faith, established and firm, without shifting from the hope of the gospel that you heard.
 This gospel has also been preached in all creation under heaven, and I, Paul, have become its servant.

 [24] Now I rejoice in my sufferings for you, and I fill up in my physical body—for the sake of his body, the church—what is lacking in the sufferings of Christ.
 [25] I became a servant of the church according to the stewardship from God—given to me for you—in order to complete the word of God, [26] that is, the mystery that has been kept hidden from ages and generations, but has now been revealed to his saints.